-Due from other governments primarily consists of amounts due to the City as of September 30, 2018 such as ad valorem tax, grant revenues, fines and other fees.
+Due from other governments primarily consists of amounts due to the City such as ad valorem tax, grant revenues, fines and other fees.

 (i) Inventories and Prepaid Items

 Inventories are stated at cost using the weighted average method.
 Inventory is accounted for using the consumption method whereby inventories are recorded as expenditures when they are used.